The Impulse Model Policing

-Impulse NGO Network organizes training, consultations, shares knowledge, and develops handbooks for police and other law enforcement agencies, to sensitize their personnel to best practices in tackling human trafficking.
-Impulse Case Info Centre (ICIC) also collaborates closely with Anti Human Trafficking Units to report, track and solve cases.
+Impulse NGO Network organizes training, consultations, shares knowledge, and develops handbooks for police and other law enforcement agencies, to sensitize their personnel about the best practices in tackling human trafficking.
+Impulse Case Management Centre (ICMC) also collaborates closely with Anti Human Trafficking Units to report, track and solve cases.

 Policing is a key element of the Impulse Model, and so INGON works closely with various law enforcement agencies, especially Anti Human Trafficking Units, for prevention, in investigations, and helps solve many cases of trafficking and exploitation, as well as to pursue prosecution of the perpetrators of crimes against women and children.

-In order to enhance policing and help co-ordinate human trafficking cases across state and national borders, INGON has set up various Impulse Case Info Centres, with a one-of-its-kind ICIC software that helps all partner agencies and stakeholders to report, track, and solve cases of human trafficking.
+In order to enhance policing and help co-ordinate human trafficking cases across state and national borders, INGON has set up various Impulse Case Management Centres, with a one-of-its-kind ICMC software that helps all partner agencies and stakeholders to report, track, and solve cases of human trafficking.

-ICIC software works online and offline to provides the law enforcement agencies with constant technical support during the different stages of dealing with human trafficking cases.
+ICMC software works online and offline to provide law enforcement agencies with constant technical support, during the different stages of human trafficking cases.